-If you’re one of the 160 million Americans who are overweight, you have probably tried countless diets and exercise to try and lose weight without any lasting results.
-That’s because you don’t have all the information.
+If you’re one of the 160 million overweight Americans, you have probably tried countless diets and exercise regimens to try and lose weight, but without any lasting results.
+That’s because you're missing critical information.
 One incredibly significant piece of the puzzle is to understand the connection between the gut microbiome and weight loss.

 Here are the Proven Effects of Gut Ecology on Weight Loss

 Nearly a decade ago, a team at Cambridge University Press published their findings on gut microbiota in obesity and metabolic disorders.
-Their work stated that the gut ecosystem has an effect on body weight regulation in several different ways.
+Their work found that the gut ecosystem affected body weight regulation in several ways:

-- Improves the ability to extract and store energy from food
+- Improving the ability to extract and store energy from food

-Their study also declared that gut microbiota imbalances are responsible in part for inflammation, insulin resistance, and weight gain.
-The correlation between your gut microbiome and weight loss is indisputable yet complex.
+The study also found that gut microbiota imbalances are responsible in part for inflammation, insulin resistance, and weight gain.

 Which Gut Bacteria Cause Weight Loss?

-Another valuable conclusion from the Cambridge study mentioned above is that reduced bacterial diversity in the gut flora has a direct correlation with obesity.
-So, when your gut microbiome is made up of fewer families of bacteria, it can have a high impact on weight gain.
-And, the type of gut bacteria that cause weight loss is not a black and white issue.
+Another valuable conclusion from the Cambridge study is that reduced bacterial diversity in the gut flora has a direct correlation with obesity.
+A gut microbiome is comprised of fewer bacterial families has a strong correlation with weight gain.

 And, Can You Change Your Gut Bacteria to Lose Weight?

 Of course, since food has an effect on your gut microbiome, you can take control of your health through diet.
-As you already know, making long-term changes the foods you eat is easier said than done (but, probably not for the reasons you think).
+As you already know, making long-term changes the foods you eat is easier said than done, but probably not for the reasons you might gthinks!

-Your gut flora is multifaceted and unique to you.
-So, gut bacteria obesity treatment must be individualized.
+Your gut flora is multifaceted and unique to you, so gut bacteria based obesity treatment must be individualized.
 The truth about obesity is that it has a variety of contributing factors including an imbalanced gut microbiome.
 But, there are general changes you can make to alter your gut microbiome.